serraict/serraict.github.io/_posts/thoughts/2017-01-09-our-organization-is-like medusa.md

 > -- Gunther Verheyen, [the essence of reversify][Medusa effect], at 9:09

-I often find that people think of their own organization as a [Medusa], originally beatiful, but by some evil twist of faith turned into a hideous monster, deadly to look at.
+I often find that people think of their own organization as a [Medusa], originally beautiful, but by some evil twist of faith turned into a hideous monster, deadly to look at.
 They explicitly state
 that they do not want to look at certain aspects of their organization